 1. Has this happened for the first time?

-Simply send another “reminder” invoice by “certified” mail, keep a copy for your records.
-Then make a phone call the day after the client receives your “reminder” invoice.
+Send another reminder-invoice by certified mail, keep a copy for your records.
+Then make a phone call the day after the client receives your reminder-invoice.
 Say something like this ..
-“John, may be you did not get our invoice last time, therefore we have re-sent it.“, then carefully listen to what the client has to say.
-Client will likely give you the reason of non-payment, even without you asking for an explanation.
+“John, maybe you did not get our invoice last time, therefore we have re-sent it.“, then carefully listen to what the client has to say.
+The client will likely give you the reason for non-payment, even without you asking for an explanation.

 There is a possibility that their delay is simply due to an oversight, glitch or a temporary business circumstance.
-For example, an officer who issues check could be on leave, a non-serious cash flow crunch that is temporary in nature, or may be the client never received your invoice, or they lost it.
-If it was just an oversight, they may simply tell you that the payment will be issued today or tomorrow.
+For example, an officer who issues check could be on leave, a non-serious cash flow crunch that is temporary, or maybe the client never received your invoice, or they lost it.
+If it was just an oversight, they might tell you that the payment will be issued today or tomorrow.

 But, if the client appears to be deferring the payment or giving false excuses, take it as a warning sign.
 Keep this account under watch.

 Your staff should also be informed in advance to be extremely careful, professional and diplomatic with such clients.
-Since you have a doubt regarding their ability to make timely payments in near future, have a well planned strategy to prevent their debt increasing further.
+Since there is a doubt regarding their ability to make timely payments, have a well-planned strategy to prevent their debt from increasing further.

-2. Has the client started to repeatedly delay payments?
+2. Has the client started to delay payments repeatedly?

-Apart from requesting payment from your clients, do tell them that your own business is also facing problems due to non-payment from him.
-It could be even as simple as this “John, since your payments have been delayed, it has created some cash flow problems for us as well.
-Our small business runs on very thin margins.
+Tell them that your own business is also facing problems due to this delay in payment.
+You could say, “John, since your payments are late, it has created some cash flow problems for us as well.
+Our small business runs on a very thin margin.
 I request you to clear our bills at the earliest“.

-Showing your problem will convey that its not just your own eagerness to get paid, but there is your own compelling need behind it.
+Showing your problem will convey that its not just your eagerness to get paid, but there is your own compelling need behind it.

 3. Do you have a better alternative?